PVirie/thinking/README.md

     -   [x] Use asymmetric gradient update to keep track of the best so far
     -   [x] Reset context after each goal change
     -   [ ] Investigate why in think mode, entropic abstraction outperforms the skip abstraction.
-    -   [ ] Hypothesis: reset context after each goal will reduce the complexity of the model?
 -   [x] Enhancement
     -   [x] jax enhance: use jit (remove if else in training functions)
     -   [x] Use optax
     -   [x] Transformer kernel
+        -   [ ] Poor performance compared to linear kernel
 -   [x] Abstraction
     -   [x] Implement entropy abstraction
         -   [x] Conclusion: entropy might actually increase the steps.